-Other "career" opportunities include legitimate companies which offer at home positions, but they are not legally defined as "jobs."
+Other career opportunities at home include legitimate companies which offer at-home positions, but they are not legally defined as "jobs."
 These companies, such as Avon, Tupperware and Mary K, offer a career opportunity for a fee.
-Be careful upon choosing a career such as this and make sure you understand all the fees up front as well as continuous fees the company may charge for use of their property.
-Also, be aware that some of these companies ask for a large sum of money to stock personal inventory, but there are few of these out there these days.
+Be careful when choosing this type of career.
+Make sure you understand all the fees up front as well as continuous fees the company may charge for use of their property.
+Also, be aware that some of these companies ask for a large sum of money to stock personal inventory.